sxs2010/learnGit/readme.txt

-Git is a distrubuted version control system.
+Git is a version control system.
-Git is a free software distrubuted under the GPL.
+Git is a free software.
-Git has a mutable index called stage.
-Useless